apify/apify-docs/sources/platform/integrations/langchain.md

 To run it, you can use the following command: `python langchain_integration.py`

-If you run the code, you should see the following output:
+After running the code, you should see the following output:

 ```text
 LangChain is a framework for developing applications powered by language models.
 It provides standard, extendable interfaces, external integrations, and end-to-end implementations for off-the-shelf use.
 It also integrates with other LLMs, systems, and products to create a vibrant and thriving ecosystem.